codefellows/setup-guide/windows/README.md

    - This will take a fair amount of time to complete
    - Re-Run the command above to verify your version

-#### Set Ubuntu as the default when opening the windows terminal.

-1. Open the windows termianl.
-1. Click on the drop down arrow and click on settings.
-1. In the Default profile select Ubuntu.
-1. Click Save and close the terminal.

-#### Verify Ubuntu is available in Windows Terminal

-1. Launch the Windows Terminal app.
-1. Next to the new tab icon, there is a drop-down to let you select what kind of terminal you want to start.
-1. You should now be able to select an Ubuntu terminal.
-1. From here on out, we will assume that you are using your Ubuntu Terminal, any time we refer to using a command-line (CLI), or entering terminal commands.

-**TIP:** When we refer to "Terminal" throughout this guide, you should open the Windows Terminal application, and select Ubuntu in a new tab.
+> **TIP:** When we refer to "Terminal" throughout this guide, you should open the Ubuntu application

 ### 4. Continue with this setup guide